 You may not be able to have the vaccine if you:

 Always tell your healthcare provider if you have an allergy.
-Tell your healthcare provider about any health issues you have and all the medicines you take, or if you have recently had any other vaccine.
+Before getting the vaccine tell your healthcare provider about any health issues you have, all the medicines you take, and if you have recently had any other vaccine.

 Side effects to the vaccine are usually mild to moderate and go away in a few days.
 They may include:

 It is important to stay at the clinic for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).

 Unusual reactions can happen after being immunized.
 Call Health Link at 811 to report any unusual reactions.

 In Alberta, Shingrix is not free.
 You can buy it from

 Alberta Health Services Contracted Immunization Services or you can talk to your doctor or pharmacist.